Marianne K. O'Callaghan

 Salvinu Buhagiar was born on 20 July 1937 in Malta.
 He married Maureen Gabbott.
 Salvinu Buhagiar married Jill (?)
 Salvinu Buhagiar died in March 2020 at age 82.

 Salvinu Buhagiar was also known as Savior Sal Buhagiar.
 He was a member of the Maltese American Social Club in 2005.
-He lived in 2009 at 140 Berenda Dr., South San Francisco, CA, USA.
 Research: Jill Buhagiar

 Kenneth Buhagiar